architect/arc.codes/src/views/docs/en/guides/domains/one.md

 - Click `Create Distribution`
 - Repeat for `staging` domain.

 ## Step 3: configure the domain Alias in One

 Add `A` and `CNAME` records to DNS.

 - Open up One account dashboard and click `DNS settings` for the particular domain you want to use.
 - Open the `DNS records` tab.
 - Click the `A` tab in the `Create new record` box
 - Use record type `A` for the root domain.
-    - Leave `Hostname` input empty and add the IP address of the Cloudfront domain that was created in step 2 to the `Will point to` input.
+    - Leave `Hostname` input empty and add the IP address of the CloudFront domain that was created in step 2 to the `Will point to` input.
 - Use record type `CNAME` for the `staging` domain.
-    - Add the word `staging` to the `Hostname` input and add the Cloudfront domain that was created in step 2 to the `Is an alias of` input.
+    - Add the word `staging` to the `Hostname` input and add the CloudFront domain that was created in step 2 to the `Is an alias of` input.

 ## Conclusion